Forceflow/trimesh2/README.md

 ## Getting started
  * Download a [prebuilt release](https://github.com/Forceflow/trimesh2/releases) of trimesh2 or build the library yourself.
 The static library will be called `trimesh.lib`, the debug version is `trimeshd.lib`.
    * For **Windows**, Visual Studio Community Edition 2015 and 2017 solutions are in the *mscv* folder.
 The built library will be placed in a folder named `lib.(architecture).(visual studio version)`.
 For example, for a 64-bit Visual Studio 2017 build, it will be `lib.win64.vs141`.
    * For **Linux**, a makefile is provided.
 You might need additional packages.
-On Ubuntu these are: `mesa-common-dev libglu1-mesa-dev`.
+On Ubuntu these are: `mesa-common-dev libglu1-mesa-dev libxi-dev`.
  * In your own project, make sure you include the header `include/TriMesh.h`, and make sure the static library is in your build path.
 All Trimesh2 functions will be in the `TriMesh` namespace.
  * For inspiration on how to use the library, check out the utilities in the `utilsrc` folder, or just start by loading a model : `TriMesh* themesh = TriMesh::read(filename);`